Onesso/Rent-Right-ui/README.md

 since we had set all the anchor tag (links) to display: none; the menu items do not appear therefore we'll revert;

+align the menu itmes in small screen to be vertically an spaced